tanzilkazi/python-flask-testing/README.md

 # python-flask-testing
-Files for a Piper lesson on testing Flask applications including mock redis
+Files for a Pied Piper lesson on testing Flask applications including mock Redis